 Coral Gables’s historic shopping strip, Miracle Mile, photo, Laura Albritton

-Another one of Merrick’s ambitious dreams was the University of Miami, and in fact, he donated land and buildings in Coral Gables to the fledging institution.
+Another one of Merrick’s ambitious dreams was the University of Miami, and in fact, he donated land and buildings in Coral Gables to the fledgling institution.
 After driving about 10 minutes from Miracle Mile, you will reach the entrance of the university at Stanford Drive, with its graceful alley of Royal Palms.
 Here you can take a look at the campus and explore UM’s Lowe Art Museum.
 This accessibly-sized museum features changing exhibitions and a permanent collection with works from ancient Greece, Africa, and Asia, along with stunning medieval and baroque European pieces.

 University of Miami’s Lowe Art Museum, photo, Laura Albritton

-My final “insider” recommendation for Coral Gables is to see what’s playing at the Actor’s Playhouse in the historic Miracle Theater, back on Miracle Mile.
-This art deco gem of a theater has been renovated and stages musicals like West Side Story and a broad range of plays.
+My final “insider” recommendation for Coral Gables is to also see what’s playing at the Actor’s Playhouse in the historic Miracle Theater, back on Miracle Mile.
+This art deco gem of a theater has been renovated.
+It now stages musicals like West Side Story and also a broad range of plays.
 It’s a good idea to look on their website in advance, and if the evening show sounds appealing; if so, you can buy tickets online.
 Consider also making reservations for a pre-theater dinner at one of the nearby restaurants, such as the Caribbean-fusion Ortanique on the Mile or Bulla Gastropub, a happening place with a fresh take on Spanish cuisine.
 Enjoying some theater and savoring a wonderful meal allows you to feel like a real local, and to round out a delightful exploration of Coral Gables history, culture, and cuisine.

 Coral Gables historic Miracle Theatre, photo, Phillip Pessar, Flickr

-For more tips on traveling to Miami, be sure to check out Laura Albritton’s guidebook Miami for Families.
+For more tips on traveling to Miami, be sure to also check out Laura Albritton’s guidebook Miami for Families.
 Also be sure to visit Laura’s joint website with her husband, Zickie Allgrove, Island Runaways.